ayush51/tutorial/tutorial.md

 #### Window Size options

 The window is normally set to the person with the smallest screen, as this allows for a smooth transition into the Surfly session.
 If you see blank edges at the side of your screen, it is only because your screen is larger than the person you are co-browsing with.
 However, you can also decide to set a maximum or minimum size for the window.
 Alternatively you may decide to remove the set to smallest screen functionality altogether.
+In this case, the window will be set to the size of the leader's screen.

 <a name="drawing_mode"></a>
 #### Options for the drawing mode